Three Tracks - One Program

 The BSN-LINC Track is designed for RNs who reside outside the state of Wisconsin.
 Students must have a current RN license from any state in the U.S. for eligibility.
 Practicum is arranged in the student’s home state.
 All courses are available via the Internet.
 For more information please visit BSN-LINC Track.

 The Campus Track is designed for RNs who reside within traveling distance of UW Green Bay.
-(Note: A limited number of courses also are offered face to face in Marinette and Rhinelander, Wisconsin classroom locations).
 Nursing courses are offered in campus classrooms.
 Courses are typically “block scheduled,” meeting one day or evening per week.
 Campus Track students may also take online courses through the BSN@Home Track.
 For more information please visit Campus Track.

 General education and support courses can be completed for all three tracks either on-campus; through UW-Green Bay Adult Degree (on-line or independent study/Saturday schedule); through UW-Colleges (on-line or on campus); or through UW Independent Learning correspondence courses.